ilknurakcay/-Stock-Price-Prediction-Project/technical-report-updated.md

-# NVIDIA Stock Price Prediction Project - Technical Report
+# NVIDIA Stock Price Prediction Project

+Project Overview
+This project explores the application of Long Short-Term Memory (LSTM) neural networks for predicting stock prices, specifically focusing on NVIDIA (NVDA) stock.
+The implementation combines various technical indicators with deep learning techniques to create a comprehensive prediction model.
+The project demonstrates the practical application of machine learning concepts in financial forecasting and showcases the integration of multiple data processing and modeling techniques.

 ## 1. Data Preprocessing